-Headed by the Audit and Risk Committee Chairman, the Whistle-Blowing Committee is responsible for ensuring that the has an independent channel and appropriate procedures for the receipt, retention and handling of complaints about possible improprieties of the Trust's affairs.
-The Whistle-Blowing Committee will consist of Independent directors, who are also members of the Audit and Risk Committee
+The Whistle-Blowing Committee is responsible for ensuring that the Trust has an independent channel and appropriate procedures for the receipt, retention and handling of complaints about possible improprieties in the Trust's affairs.
+The role of the Whistle-Blowing Committee has been assumed by the Audit and Risk Committee.